yuhonghong66/SimpleSeq2Seq/README.md

    ~~~

 3. Run `interpreter.py` to talk ChatBot trained by a given corpus.
+   You can choose the model by setting `MODEL_PATH` in File `interpreter.py`, line `19`.
+   `train.py` saves the models in `./data/hoge.model` ("hoge" means the number of epochs),
+   so you should set the path of the model which you want to see outputs from.
-   As you set the hidden and feature parameters which are different values in the training,
+   As you set the hidden and feature parameters which are not default values in the training,
    you have to teach this script its values like the following command.

    ~~~